Singapore Girl: Origins

-The images and branding of the Singapore Girl were first established in 1972 when Singapore Airlines took over as successor of its predecessor Malaysia-Singapore Airlines (MSA), the joint Malaysia and Singapore airline set up to develop and expand an intercontinental network.
+The images and branding of the Singapore Girl were first established in 1972 when Singapore Airlines took over as successor of its predecessor Malaysia-Singapore Airlines (MSA).
+The joint Malaysia and Singapore airline were set up to develop and expand an intercontinental network.
 An earlier traditional version of the "Sarong Kebaya" uniform was first introduced by MSA and worn by the flight attendants since 1968.
 Subsequently, political acrimony between Singapore and Malaysia led to the split of Malaysia-Singapore Airlines.
 MSA ceased operations on 1 October 1972 and Singapore Airlines took over as its successor in Singapore.

-Initially when Singapore Airlines was created, its advertising and branding was handled by the start-up Batey Inc, of Ian Batey.
+Initially, when Singapore Airlines was created, its advertising and branding was handled by the start-up Batey Inc, of Ian Batey.
 Singapore Girl was coined in 1972 when Pierre Balmain, a French haute couture designer, was hired to construct and update the "Sarong Kebaya" as part of the cabin crew's uniform.
 Since then, the uniform has gained worldwide recognition as part of the airline's branding.

 Since 1972, the image of the Singapore Girl has appeared in advertisements for the company.
 The theme music for the television advertising campaign was composed by Kevin Peek.

 Global icon

-The Singapore Girl has become a visual trademark and brand for Singapore Airlines together with the slogan "A Great Way To Fly".
+The Singapore Girl has become a visual trademark and brand for Singapore Airlines together with the slogan "A Great Way to Fly".
 The Singapore Girl is said to engender "Asian values and hospitality" and has been described as "caring, warm, gentle, elegant and serene".

 A wax figure of the Singapore Girl was created and shown at Madame Tussaud's Wax Museum in London in 1994, as the first figure to represent a commercial undertaking.
 This sculpture was sent to the Delta Air Lines shuttle concourse at LaGuardia Airport in New York City in 1995.
 A second wax figure was unveiled in Singapore in March 2015.

 In March 2004, the Singapore Girl won the "Outstanding Contribution to Tourism" award for the 18th Singapore Tourism Board's Tourism Award.

+Since 2014, Singapore Airlines has been sponsoring the Singapore Grand Prix.
+Since then, Singapore Airlines' assignment crew have been regularly deployed at the annual event.